 One of these migrations was of a group called the Celts, who settled Western Europe, including Britain and Ireland.

-Although the Celts did make a small addition to the British population, it was not as overwhelming as previously thought, making up only a small fraction of the present day British gene pool.
+Although, as outlined HERE, the Celts did make a small addition to the British population, it was not as overwhelming as previously thought.

-Nevertheless the Celtic way of life (culture) did become firmly established within the British Isles.
+Nevertheless, the Celtic way of life did become firmly established within the British Isles.

 The Celts made such an important contribution to our island story that they are mistakenly referred to as the original British.